 The art of dabbing is one that has incorporated itself into our society.
-People have been using torches to super heat metal nails to vaporize concentrates for years now.
+People have been using torches to super heat titanium nails to vaporize concentrates for years now.
 Just recently, the method of dabbing concentrates has merged with the technological era, and produced a new tool for dab enthusiast.
 We call it the e nail.
 You may be asking yourself, what is an e nail?
-It is a device unlike any other, a nail that heats itself via electricity, making flaming hot torches a thing of the past.
+It is a device unlike any other, a nail that uses a heating element that heats itself via electricity, making flaming hot torches a thing of the past.

 The creation of the e nail was long overdue.
 For years, us wax enthusiasts were using butane torches to superheat the metal or ceramic nails on our dab rigs.
 This is a technique necessary to create heat that is intense enough to vaporize our concentrates.
 However, there are some flaws with this method.
 The biggest being that we don’t know just how hot we are making our nails, and we aren’t able to maintain that heat while we dab.
 This is where the enail comes into the picture.